encircled/jPut/README.md

 - *jput.storage.elastic.enabled* - boolean - enables/disables elasticsearch as a Result Recorder
 - *jput.storage.elastic.host* - elasticsearch server host name
-- *jput.storage.elastic.port* - elasticsearch server port
+- *jput.storage.elastic.port* - elasticsearch server port.
+Default is 80
-- *jput.storage.elastic.scheme* - network scheme, e.g. http/https
+- *jput.storage.elastic.scheme* - network scheme, e.g. http/https.
+Default is http
 - *jput.storage.elastic.index* - elasticsearch index name to be used
 - *jput.storage.elastic.env.identifiers* - this property can be use to distinguish perf results from different environments or client machine.
 For example when tested application is running on multiple servers each with different available resources (CPU/RAM/DISC) which may affect the results.
-This property will be used during trend analysis to compare results from the same environment.
+This property will be used during trend analysis to compare results from the same environment
+- *jput.storage.elastic.cleanup.remove.after.days* - Int - Automatically delete data older than given days from Elasticsearch

 #### Filesystem